Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_05.md

 * imports from `'angular2/router'`
 * `@RouteConfig()` which will specify our routes soon
-* View directives adding `RouterOutlet` and `RouterLink`, allowing us to communicate with the view
+* View directives adding `RouterOutlet` and `RouterLink`
 * inject `routerInjectables` into the child components
-* a location where components will be created, the `<router-outlet></router-outlet>`
+* a location in the view where components will be created, the `<router-outlet></router-outlet>`

-* declare the base route in `index.html` (required when using the HTML5LocationStrategy, rather than the HashLocationStategy)
+Be sure to declare the base route in `index.html` (required when using the HTML5LocationStrategy, rather than the HashLocationStategy).

 {{> DiffBox tutorialName="angular2-meteor" step="5.3"}}